 Another best way to speed up the Elementor website is by using the CDN network.
 CDN means Content Delivery Network, and the reason why it is essential is that it solves the Elementor website loading problem.

 When someone visits your web asset, the person downloads the data from the server.
 If the person downloading the data is from London and the data center is in the UK, he can use the data easily.
-However, if the person is from Greenland, he certainly has to wait, which is why you need a CDN network.
+However, if the person is from Greenland, he must wait, which is why you need a CDN network.

 The CDN network loads the required data that a visitor wants from the nearest data center instead of one database center.
 Many CDN network providers like Stack Path, Key CDN, Google Cloud CDN, etc.

 As we are using and suggest you use Cloudways cloud hosting, it would be better to use its CDN feature, CloudwaysCDN.
-If you need assistance to do it, check the step-by-step integration of CloudwaysCDN to the WordPress site.
+If you need assistance, check the step-by-step integration of CloudwaysCDN to the WordPress site.

 - World’s fast DNS resolver